Wood Fuming (AKA Smoking)

 Staining wood without stain

-Treating wood with a color stain to give it a darker, richer color is a desirable and age-old practice.
-While means and methods have improved, staining has drawbacks.
+Treating wood with a colored stain to give it a darker, richer color is an age-old practice.
+While means and methods have improved, staining has serious drawbacks.

 Most stains sit on the surface of the wood so a scratch or ding can easily scrape it away and expose the natural color of the wood beneath.
 Furniture parts such as chair legs are quite vulnerable to such damage.
 Also, stain is unpredictable and will usually be absorbed more readily in some areas than others, and without careful surface preparation, stain will accentuate small imperfections such as sanding scratches and areas of uneven porosity.
 Ammonia fuming (or smoking) is a clever and interesting alternative to staining.
 In this process, the vapors from liquid ammonia do all the work for you – provided you are working with oak, beech, cherry or butternut.
 The gas reacts with the naturally occurring tannic acid in the wood to darken it.

 Fuming with ammonia began in medieval Europe where horse barns were typically built with oak timbers.
 Over time, the wood beams nearest the livestock always darkened.
 As anyone who has ever spent time in a barn knows, livestock urine can be a strong source of the pungent gas.
 Eventually, some astute stableman/woodworker realized the darker wood might be associated with the strong urine vapors.
 Before long the active ingredient (ammonia) was identified and put to good use to attractively color the wood.

 By the beginning of the 20th century, the process had evolved and refined to a point that Gustav Stickley, who manufactured Arts and Crafts-style furniture (primarily using white oak) in the United States, decided to utilize it.
 The characteristic color was so popular and has become so closely associated with the style that it’s difficult to imagine a Morris chair finished any other way.